How did we first taste Shapla Chingri?

 - 4 tbsp Mustard Oil and a little extra for drizzling in the end

-- 250 gms medium sized prawns deshelled and deviened
+- 250 gms medium or small sized prawns deshelled and deviened

 - 1 tsp nigella seeds